 - You use the card at approved retailers, pharmacies, or healthcare providers

-- The transaction is approved only for eligible purchases
+- The transaction is approved only for eligible purchases; non-covered items are declined

-- Your remaining balance can be checked online, via app, or by calling the number on the card
+- Your remaining balance can be checked online, via app, or by calling the number on the back of the card

 - Unused balances typically expire at the end of each benefit period